hola/challenge_substring_search/README.md

 ```javascript
 substring_search(substrings, text)
 ```
-Which will count occurences of substrings in large multi-megabyte text files, and will return the number of occurrences of the substrings in text, case-sensitive.
+Which will count occurrences of substrings in large multi-megabyte text files, and will return the number of occurrences of the substrings in text, case-sensitive.

 Valid input, which you can optimize/tune for: